rschavali02/BearLiving/README.md

 ## Technologies Used

 This project was built in React with the MERN stack, using Next.Js, Node.js, and Tailwind.CSS.
 We use MongoDB as out backend to keep track of user data.
+Users emails are stored in the backend, and then we email those users with their ranked list of best-fit sublets!

 ## Images of the project